From First Contact to Infection; How Does HPV Spread?

 You may have heard that HPV is the most common viral infection of the reproductive system worldwide.
 In fact, this virus is so prevalent that 8/10 unvaccinated adults will develop an HPV infection in their lifetime.

-But what exactly is this virus and how does it spread so easily?
+But what exactly is this virus and how does it spread?
 Let’s take a look.

 Basics of HPV

-Human Papillomavirus, commonly known as HPV, is a common viral infection of the reproductive tract that can infect different parts of the body, including the genital area, throat, and mouth.
+Human Papillomavirus, commonly known as HPV, is a common viral infection of the reproductive tract that can infect different parts of the body, including the genital area.
 Most sexually active individuals will come into contact with this virus at some point in their lives.

 However, the virus often functions silently, and does not lead to any visible symptoms.
 This means that you may unknowingly become a carrier of the virus.

 The most common HPV transmission route is through sexual contact.
 It may spread through vaginal, anal, or oral sex with an infected individual.
 Sexually active individuals can get HPV even if they are in a monogamous relationship.
 Here are the different HPV transmission routes in brief:

 - Anal-genital contact